Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Since many people have the Cembra Cumulus Mastercard, it is essential to compare the previous Cumulus credit card and the new one!

 One advantage of the new Cumulus Visa is that there is no foreign exchange fee.
 Even though you should avoid this fee as much as possible, it is worth mentioning.
-Sometimes, it is not possible to avoid this fee, unfortunately.
+Unfortunately, it is not possible to avoid this fee sometimes.
 In this case, the Cumulus Visa will be much better than the Cumulus Mastercard.

 We should also compare the cashback.
 This comparison is not interesting since both cards have precisely the same cashback.